Real Time ACH Funding Configuration

 Operational Considerations

-• A holds on the certificate can be added simultaneous to the funding being added.
+• A hold on the account can be added simultaneous to the funding being added.

 • ACH returns are handled by the credit union through standard return processes.